IIITLucknowSWEngg/CSAICSABTeam009/testcases.md

 An unexpected error occurs (e.g., network failure).

 **Then:**
-The system should handle the error gracefully, displaying a user-friendly error message.
+The system should  display a error message.

 **Chai.js Code:**
 ```javascript